What are the p-Block Elements?

-P block elements are in which the last electron enters any of the three p-orbitals of their respective shells.
-Since a p-subshell has three degenerate p-orbitals each of which can accommodate two electrons therefore in all there are six groups of p-block elements.
+P block elements are those in which the last electron enters any of the three p-orbitals of their respective shells.
+Since a p-subshell has three degenerate p-orbitals each of which can accommodate two electrons, therefore in all there are six groups of p-block elements.

 P block elements are shiny and usually a good conductor of electricity and heat as they have a tendency to lose an electron.
 You will find some amazing properties of elements in a P-block element like gallium.
 It’s a metal that can melt in the palm of your hand.
 Silicon is also one of the most important metalloids of the p-block group as it is an important component of glass.

 In this section, we will study the elements of P-block and their properties.

 Table of Content